ViniciusGomes99/NeuralNetBike/README.md

 The model achieves a coefficient of determination (R²) of 71.69%, indicating its ability to explain 71.69% of the variance in the dependent variable based on the included independent variables.

 ## Contact Information
-For any queries or feedback, please contact me trought my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)
+For any queries or feedback, please contact me through my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)